Efficient Attention via Pre-Scoring: Prioritizing Informative Keys in Transformers: Appendix A: Perplexity Comparison Across Configuration

 \section{Appendix A: Perplexity Comparison Across Configuration}

-In this session, we draw the tables to represent the data in experiment of accuracy comparison.
-Both K-means and K-median prescoring achieves its best performance at \verb|top-k = 2048| with sampling.
-Lev+Hyper method reaches best PPL performance at \verb|top-k=8192| If we allow \verb|min-seq-len>=n_query|, their best perplexity will improve more to around 9.5 at \verb|top-k=8192|.
-Due to time constraints, we did not conduct more experiments, but it can be confirmed that the \verb|top-k| corresponding to the best PPL performance should be approximately between 2048 and 8192.
-Also, when we set \verb|sample_size=0|, the experiment shows the best perplexity at \verb|top_k=0|.
-Given these two conditions, the accuracy further improve to $8.3081$ for all filtering methods when \verb|min-seq-len>=n_query|, which further improves 30.8\% compared to HyperAttention.
+In this section, we give tables to represent the data in our experiments for comparing accuracy.
+Both K-means and K-median prescoring achieve their best performance at \verb|top-k = 2048| with sampling.
+Lev+Hyper method reaches best its PPL performance at \verb|top-k=8192|.
+If we allow \verb|min-seq-len>=n_query|, their best perplexity will improve to about 9.5 at \verb|top-k=8192|.
+We also confirmed that the \verb|top-k| corresponding to the best PPL performance is between 2048 and 8192.
+Also, when we set \verb|sample_size=0|, the experiments show the best perplexity when \verb|top_k=0|.
+Given these two conditions, our accuracy further improves to $8.3081$ for all filtering methods when \verb|min-seq-len>=n_query|, which further improves to 30.8\% compared to HyperAttention.

+When pre-scoring is disabled (unfiltered HyperAttention: \verb|top_k|=0, \verb|sample_size|=0, we observe the lowest perplexity.
+Under the additional setting \verb|min_seq_len >= n_query|, perplexity reaches 8.3081; this gain is attributable to bypassing the fallback path / enabling blockwise optimization, not to pre-scoring.
+For this reason, we do not claim 8.3081 as a pre-scoring improvement, and we evaluate pre-scoring primarily under constrained key budgets.”